 Communicate The Idea Of A One-Income Household With Your Family

-If you have kids, transitioning to a one-income lifestyle can affect them too, so plan out how you can explain it to them.
+If you have kids, transitioning to a one-income lifestyle can also affect them, so plan out how to explain it to them.

 Getting your family on board is the most critical step.
 Selfishness needs to get out of the window.